 You should immediately report the injury to your employer since the law states that you only have 30 days to do so.

-Also, you need to file a claim for benefits with the Virginia Workers Compensation Commission, just because the insurance company is voluntarily paying you does not mean that your benefits are protected.
-The only way to get the Virginia Workers Compensation Commission to become aware that you have a claim and how you do that is to file a claim for benefits.
+Also, you need to file a Claim Form with the Virginia Workers Compensation Commission, just because the insurance company is voluntarily paying you does not mean that your benefits are protected.
+The only way to get the Virginia Workers Compensation Commission to become aware that you have a claim and how you do that is to file a Claim Form.